johnjohnfm/cert.one/frontend/style/README.md

 ## 11. NOTES

-–PDF version of this README can be found at: [https://drive.google.com/file/d/10c40Ae220P0rOJHNZd6WfjKdd5ErTCrX/view?usp=sharing]
+> PDF version of this README can be found at: [https://drive.google.com/file/d/10c40Ae220P0rOJHNZd6WfjKdd5ErTCrX/view?usp=sharing]